-When septic systems fail, it seems there’s a solution for everything!
+When septic sewer systems fail, it seems there’s a solution for everything!
 Whether the problem is the toilet, the drain pipes, the septic tank, or the pipes in the drain field, there are lots of well-established ways to remedy those problems.

 But what about the SOIL?

+The field has not failed, but like other components in the system the soil can be treated and maintained for safe operation.
 Ironically, the traditional answer to that question is either to abandon that drain field and build a new one in another spot, or if no other spot is available, to dig up the existing drain field and replace it with all new pipes, gravel, and soil.
 In other words, until the EarthBuster’s pneumatic soil fracturing technology came along, there was no solution for the soil at all; one just assumed it was hopeless, and started over.

 This is why the EarthBuster is so important to the septic industry.
 It makes it possible to fix what was previously assumed unfixable—the soil.
-And it does it in a profitable and safe way with immediate results—and at a considerable savings when compared to replacing or rebuilding a septic drain field.
+And it does it in a profitable and safe way with immediate results—and at considerable savings when compared to replacing or rebuilding a septic drain field.